a thousand cuts

 This is when you should call someone else.

 We’re still not particularly good at media buying, custom web development (outside of Facebook and community building), SEM and general site SEO.
+You will get more about the White label seo here.
 We also don’t do any traditional PR.
 For those activities, I’d strongly recommend talking to our friends at Rosetta and SHIFT, both of whom we partner/work with.

 Adam Cohen